Port Security Unit 301

 The Waterside Security Division of a PSU is composed mostly of Boatswain Mates (BM) and Machinery Technicians (MK) trained to operate transportable port security boats (TPSBs).
 The TPSB is a highly maneuverable and armed vessel used to conduct security operations near the shore.

-Pictured below: Members of the Waterside Security Division train with old (pictured right) and new (pictured left) boat platforms during a drill weekend.
+Pictured above: Members of the Waterside Security Division train with old (pictured right) and new (pictured left) boat platforms during a drill weekend.

 The Landside Security Division of a PSU is composed mostly of Maritime Enforcement Specialists (ME) trained to perform land-based security anywhere in the world.
 MEs are self-sustaining and are trained in the following areas: Security, Maritime Law Enforcement, Tactical Operations, Port Readiness, Weapons Familiarization and Qualification, Ports, Waterways and Coastal Security, Anti-Terrorism and Force Protection.

-Pictured below: Members of the Security Division conduct a firing exercise during Active Duty for Training.
+Pictured above: Members of the Security Division conduct a firing exercise during Active Duty for Training.

 The Engineering Division of a PSU is mostly composed of Machinery Technicians (MK) Damage Controlmen (DC) Electronics Technicians (ET) and Electricians Mates (EM).
 Members of the Engineering Division can expect to be trained in all areas of machinery operation and maintenance.
 Engineers apply this knowledge to ensure that the PSU remains fully mission capable at all times.